dvlab-research/LongLoRA/README.md

 - Some evaluation code is modified upon [Landmark Attention](https://github.com/epfml/landmark-attention).
 - We use [LongChat](https://github.com/DachengLi1/LongChat) for the retrieval evaluation.
 - We follow [StreamingLLM](https://github.com/mit-han-lab/streaming-llm) for streaming inference.
+- We combine [QLoRA](https://github.com/artidoro/qlora) with LongLoRA for supervised fine-tuning.

 ## License